LePetitJayJay/Victoria-2-Anime-Mod/README.md

 For GFM, HFM, HPM, and Vanilla, turn on the corresponding patches as well when launching the Animega flags so that all flags appear correctly.

-There are also anime loading screens inside the patch folders for HFM, HPM, and Vanilla.
+There are also anime loading screen integrated to the anime leaders folder.

 DoD and AoE versions are standalone, you only need to run the mod + the corresponding anime submod for these two, e.g. Divergences of Darkness + DoD Animega.